radanalyticsio/oshinko-rest/README.md

 # Further reading

-Please see the CONTRIBUTION and HACKING docs for more information about working with this codebase and the docs directory for more general information on usage.
+Please see the CONTRIBUTING and HACKING docs for more information about working with this codebase and the docs directory for more general information on usage.